nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 discuss the database choice in the deep dive section

 **Attachment store**.
 We choose object stores such as Amazon Simple Storage Service (S3) as the attachment store.
-S3is a scalable storage infrastructure that's suitable for storing large files such as images, videos, files, etc.
+S3 is a scalable storage infrastructure that's suitable for storing large files such as images, videos, files, etc.
 Attachments can take up to 25MB in size.
-NoSQL column-family databases like Cassandra might not be a good fit for the following two reasons;
+NoSQL column-family databases like Cassandra might not be a good fit for the following two reasons:

-- Even though Cassandra supports blob data type and its maximum theoretical size for a blob is 2GB, the practical limit is less than TMB [12].
+- Even though Cassandra supports blob data type and its maximum theoretical size for a blob is 2GB, the practical limit is less than 1MB [12].
 - Another problem with putting attachments in Cassandra is that we can't use a row cache as attachments take too much memory space.

 **Distributed cache.** Since the most recent emails are repeatedly loaded by a client, caching recent emails in memory significantly improves the load time.
-We can use Redis here because it offers rich features such as lists and itis easy to scale.
+We can use Redis here because it offers rich features such as lists and it is easy to scale.

 **Search store.** The search store is a distributed document store.
 It uses a data structure called inverted index [13] that supports very fast full-text searches.
 We will discuss this in more detail in the deep dive section